bttobi/cat_page/README.md

 To do:
 - Implement removing favourite cats,
 - UI Overhaul,
-- Implement some sort of testing.
+- Implement some sort of testing,
+- Moblie responsiveness.